agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 Editing a paragraph is a prime example of this kind of task since writing multiple versions is time-consuming, whereas verifying the quality of a single paragraph can be done quickly.

+Many people are using LLMs to replace search engines.
+This is a **bad use** of these models because verifying the correctness of the information it returns takes a long time.
+In fact, determining if the answer is correct involves searching for the information again and so you might as well have done that in the first place!